 Sarah Miller is Fostering Hope Austin’s Director of Training and Education.
 She and her husband have fostered 20 children and have 4 children through adoption and 2 biological children.
 Sarah completed the TBRI Workshop, and she is an Empowered to Connect Trainer.
 She is also a registered nurse, with experience working in both emergency rooms and public schools.

 A native Texan, Anna Valdez lived in Monterrey, Mexico for the past 5 years as a Program Coordinator for the international organization, Back2Back Ministries.
 She is a TBRI practitioner and mentor.
 Along with being a Program Coordinator, Anna worked as a caregiver in an orphanage in Monterrey.
-There she was the primary caregiver for ten teenage girls for 5 years with whom she successful applied the TBRI principles.
-Under the direction of nationally known psychologist, Jane Schooler, she trained families, other caregivers and professional staff in the Trauma Competent Caregiver curriculum.
+There she was the primary caregiver for ten teenage girls for 5 years with whom she successfully applied the TBRI principles.
+Under the direction of nationally known psychologist, Jayne Schooler, she trained families, other caregivers and professional staff in the Trauma Competent Caregiver curriculum.
 Anna managed 9 other trainers and was on the ground floor of developing and translating the curriculum.
 Anna is fluent in Spanish and taught high school English before moving to Mexico.